instayu/html-5-calander/Developer-Workflow.md

-(This information is currently a WIP, but will supercede the information at [http://yuilibrary.com/yui/docs/tutorials/contribute/](http://yuilibrary.com/yui/docs/tutorials/contribute/)).
+(This information is currently a Work In Progress [WIP], but will supercede the information at [http://yuilibrary.com/yui/docs/tutorials/contribute/](http://yuilibrary.com/yui/docs/tutorials/contribute/)).

 If you are new to contributing to YUI, [Contribute.md](https://github.com/yui/yui3/wiki/Contributing.md) is a good place to start.